crate/crate-tutorials/docs/generate-time-series/go.rst

     }

-Save all your changes and run the new code:
+Save all your changes and run the code:

 .. code-block:: console

-    $ go run main.go
+    sh$ go run main.go

 When you run the script this time, the ``go`` command will look up the module containing the `pgx`_ package and add it to ``go.mod``.

 In the `CrateDB Admin UI`_, you should see the new table when you navigate to the *Tables* screen using the left-hand navigation menu:

 .. image:: ../_assets/img/generate-time-series/table.png